ozkantuba/CreativeProgrammingI/Assignments/Week08_Language.md

 * YOU ARE MY `<adjective>` `<noun>`.
 MY `<adjective>` `<noun>` `<adverb>` `<verbs>` YOUR `<adjective>` `<noun>` (the template used in [Christopher Strachey's 1953 love letter generator](https://www.newyorker.com/tech/elements/christopher-stracheys-nineteen-fifties-love-machine))

 ### FOR FRIDAY, NOVEMBER 9
 For next week, your assignment is to finish your bot!
-[Get your OAuth settings from Twitter](https://github.com/ozkantuba/CreativeProgrammingI/blob/master/Code/Week08_Python/TwitterDevAccountSetup.md) and run some test posts.
-Once all done, post a bunch of tweets and assemble your documentation:
+[Get your OAuth settings from Slack and run some test posts.
+Once all done, post a bunch of messages and assemble your documentation:

 * Create a folder called `LastnameFirstname_Bot`, in it put...
-* Five screenshots of favorite tweets from your bot
+* Five screenshots of favorite messages from your bot
 * Your bot's Python code – at the top, be sure to include your name, the name of your bot, its Twitter handle, and list any special libraries it needs to run (including URL or instructions to install)
 * Zip the folder and upload to Canvas